c-elliott96/mpf/README.md

 TODO: Write usage instructions here

+## Docker setup
+If you'd like to update the Gemfile.lock, first remove it:
+`rm Gemfile.lock`

+Then, create a dummy container:
+`docker create --name mpf mpf`

+Then use `docker cp` to move the file from the container to the local filesystem:
+`docker cp mpf:Gemfile.lock .`

+Then, finally, remove the running container:
+`docker rm -f mpf`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.